 The World Health Organization says that with a disease like measles, 95% of the population needs to be vaccinated before the remaining 5% of unvaccinated people are deemed to have sufficient protection.
 For polio, the percentage is much lower—about 80%.

-The U.S. Centers for Disease Control doesn't currently have a firm target figure for Covid-19.
+The U.S. Centers for Disease Control doesn't stick by a firm target figure for Covid-19.
 From the agency's website: "Experts do not know what percentage of people would need to get vaccinated to achieve herd immunity to Covid-19."